wjguouniv/aislides/README.md

 1. Clone the repository
 2. Open any HTML file in a web browser to view the slides
 3. Use the styles.css file as a reference for creating new slides
+4. Create new templates using AI prompts or edit existing templates:
+   - Use AI prompts to generate new slide templates based on your requirements
-4. Modify the templates to create custom presentations
+   - Modify existing templates to create custom presentations
+   - Maintain consistency with the "AIHVAC_march2025_update" design language
+5. All templates are self-contained and use the shared styles.css

 ## Design Principles
 - Consistent 960x540px slide dimensions